Blu's Hanging: Reception and controversy

 Filipino American poet and novelist Jessica Hagedorn wrote a letter to the AAAS at the pinnacle of the debate claiming, "Yamanaka's detractors seem to be demanding that only writers who create safe, reverent, comforting stories are worthy of acknowledgement."
-She herself would go on to receive similar criticism for her derogatorily titled novel, Dogeaters.
+She herself would go on to receive similar criticism for her novel titled Dogeaters, a title declared to be derogatory.

 Some authors, including Viet Nguyen and Kandice Chuh, argue that the novel itself and the controversy that has surrounded it illuminates the diversity within Asian America.
 They suggest that "conflict is not the problem to be fixed, but the unavoidable condition of panethnicity."
 In her novel, Yamanaka addresses the very phenomenon that has spurred such critical debate: particularities with the panethnic nature of Asian America.
 Erin Suzuki argues, "As such, what Blu's Hanging, as both a text and a controversy, ultimately represents is the complex moment at which a minority group-in this case, local Asian Americans-begins to reproduce the dominant discourse that has consumed them."

 From an author's perspective, Yamanaka expressed concerns about the implications this controversy has on her future as a writer: “‘This has frightened me,’ she says.
 ‘It’s gotten very personal.
 The distinction between the narrator and the author is not being made.
 People are telling me how to write.
 The critics have crept into my room and are peeping over my shoulder.’”